 Most tissue in the body can grow beyond normal limits and form a mass, also known as a tumor.
 Tumors come in two forms: benign and malignant.
 The malignancies which are referred to as cancer, rarely stop growing.
 The benign tumors reach a certain size and then stop.

 The cause of osteochondroma remains unknown.
-A hereditary form of the disease is presumably related to one or more gene mutations (see below).
+A hereditary form of the disease may be related to one or more gene mutations.

 - Radiation treatment or exposure as a child